Welcome to our parents.

 All visitors are provided with our Safeguarding Leaflet (see left) which outlines the procedure for reporting any concerns they may have.

-Anyone witnessing a disclosure or feeling concern is directed to immediately record the details on one of the school’s internal concern forms (pink slips) and to return it to one of the DSLs as soon as possible.
+Anyone witnessing a disclosure or feeling concern is directed to immediately record the details on our electronic system called Safeguard.
+Where is it not possible to access a computer, one of the school’s internal concern forms (pink slips) is completed and to returned to one of the DSLs as soon as possible.

 Please see our Child Protection policy (left) for more detail about recognising the signs of abuse and the procedures to follow.